 - Learn how to create a Neighborhood Watch group in your neighborhood.

 - Report graffiti.

 - Citizens needing to be fingerprinted may do so only at the Hardesty Multi-Service center.
 Visit our Services & Resources page for complete details.

 - Copies of police reports and accident reports can only be obtained from TPD Headquarters.
 Call 520- 791-4461 for further information or visit the Services & Resources page.

-- All property taken as evidence or safekeeping is stored at the Headquarters Building.
+- All property taken as evidence or safekeeping is stored at EPIC (Evidence Property & Identification Center) which is located at 945 E. Ohio Street, Tucson, AZ 85714.
 Call 520-791-4458 for further information, or visit the Services & Resources page.